November 8, 2019

-A majority of Australians have access to carton recycling: 97% of Australians live in areas where non-foil-lined containers are accepted in their kerbside recycling and 76% live in areas where foil-lined containers are accepted.
+According to Planet Ark's council data (updated annually) the majority of Australians have access to carton recycling as of the beginning of 2020: 90.1% of Australians live in areas where non-foil-lined containers are accepted in their kerbside recycling and 67.2% live in areas where foil-lined containers are accepted.
 Furthermore, flavoured milk and juice cartons under 1 litre including both long-life and regular cartons are accepted for recycling in states that have container deposit schemes (CDS).

 When these cartons get collected with the rest of your commingled recycling, they are taken to a Materials Recovery Facility where it is sorted into various streams (paper, metal, glass and plastic).
 LPB cartons need to end up in the paper/cardboard stream to be recycled.
 Once the cartons are sorted into the paper/cardboard stream, they are compacted and baled to be sent to paper mills domestically and overseas.

 Some paper recyclers do not want cartons in their recycling streams as they say it degrades the value of the recycled paper fibre.
-However, on average, fresh beverage and long-life, foil-lined cartons make up just 0.6% of mixed paper bales sorted at recycling sorting facilities.
+However, on average, fresh beverage and long-life, foil-lined cartons make up just 0.6% of mixed paper bales sorted at recycling sorting facilities (note: this is pre-COVID, which may have had an impact on levels of contamination).
 While cartons entering the mixed paper stream is not ideal, from an environmental perspective it is a much better outcome than those containers being sent to landfill.

 At paper mills, the cartons are shredded and added to what is essentially a giant blender that uses water to break down the materials.
 It is screened to separate the materials into paper pulp, and plastic and aluminium layers before going through a de-inking process to remove the dyes and inks used on the products.
 The resultant pulp is ready to be processed and turned into new paper products like paper towels, tissue and paper bags.